jason0x43/dojopress/README.md

 manipulation libraries, its array helpers, some Dijits, dynamic stylesheet creation, fx (animation), and the topic system.

-To run DojoPress in Safari and Firefox, just clone the repo and open the index.html file in the browser.
+To run DojoPress in Safari and Firefox, just clone this repository and open the index.html file in the browser.
 Chrome requires a command line flag to let everything load properly from the file system.
 On a Mac, start Chrome with: